-The proposed funding sources and uses approved by this action are included in the Housing Authority-approved Fiscal Year (FY) 2023 Housing Commission Budget.
-Approving this action will not change the FY 2023 total budget.
+The proposed funding sources and uses approved by this action are included in the proposed Housing Fiscal Year (FY) 2025 Housing Commission budget, which Housing Commission staff will present to the Housing Authority for consideration and action on June 10, 2024.
+Approving this action will not change the FY 2025 total budget.